Find Trade Colleges

 20% Freshmen Loans

 There are 9,665 undergraduates at Bellevue University, of which 6,302 are full-time, and there are 13,059 students altogether.
-For undergraduates at Bellevue University, the average graduation time is 4.6 years.
+It takes the average Bellevue University undergraduate about 4.6 years to complete their degree.

-20% of Bellevue University students take out loans to afford college costs.
+Approximately 20% of the students who attend this school take out loans.
 The typical student loan amount is $6,192 a year.
 The school reports a student loan default rate of 0.9% which is much lower than the average rate of 10.8%!

 #16